woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

 ================================

 Web Processing Service (WPS) processes are able to perform almost any kind of computation.
-The OpenGeo Suite supplies many useful WPS processes built in to GeoServer.
+OpenGeo Suite supplies many useful WPS processes built in to GeoServer.
 For even more capability, GeoServer can be extended by adding new WPS processes.
 This section describes creating a custom WPS process in Java and how to deploy and run it in GeoServer.